tixxit/optimistic-spec-article/ARTICLE.md

 ```

 Our **goal** is to have `Vec`'s `map` method be *as fast as* a simple, manually
-written while loop over an array of primitives, when `A` is a primtive type.
+written while loop over an array of primitives, when `A` is a primitive type.
 For the sake of size and sanity, we'll narrow "primitive types" to mean
 `Double`.
 We'll start this off by encoding our goal as a benchmark (using the
 fantastic JMH microbenchmarking library):